 Sony: ST-SA5ES, XDR-F1HD (probably the best of the lot), XDR-S3HD

 Technics: ST9030 (analog)

-Apart from TradeMe and Cash Converters, there are a number of retro audiophile resellers like Good Hifi in Dunedin, The Eco Shop, Blenheim Road, The Listening Post & Penny Lane in Chch, Stereoscope and Vintage Audio World in Auckland and no doubt most second-hand record sellers.
+Apart from TradeMe and Cash Converters, there are a number of retro audiophile resellers like Good Hifi in Dunedin, The Eco Shop, Blenheim Road, The Listening Post & Penny Lane in Chch, Stereoscope and Vintage Audio World in Auckland and no doubt most second-hand sellers.
 You may get lucky and pick up a real bargain from a recycling store.